eduP2P/common/test_suite/README.md

 The old results are followed by a section in which the differences resulting from the addition of IP address pooling are described.

+Finally, the system tests results section is concluded by analysing how Double NAT affects the results.

 ## System Test Results Without IP Address Pooling